 Some may say they are keeping their current prices because they are not allowing nearly as many guests into the parks and rides cost money to operate.
 There will also be a larger number of cast members and consumable materials used to keep everyone safe.

 But, on the other hand, Disney is spending a lot less money during this time.
-The fireworks, shows and parades cost a fortune to run daily.
-I can only imagine that reinvesting this savings would more than make up for the lack of crowds and they could pass on some of these savings to the guests.
+The fireworks, shows, and parades cost a fortune to run daily.
+I can only imagine that reinvesting these savings would more than makeup for the lack of crowds and they could pass on some of these savings to the guests.